kapver/price-monitor/README.md

 8. **Test User Account:**
-   You can log in using the following credentials:

-- **Email:** test@example.com
-- **Password:** password
-- Default password for new subscription flow users is "password"
+    Default password for new subscription flow users is "password"

 ### Service flowchart diagram